 - Have the courage to be yourself, the honestly to know what that self is and then go out there and show the world it’s possible.

 “None of them talk about having a career”

 Slowly, I have come to realise that I have learnt a lot from books.
 Even more so from stories in books.
-None of the characters I liked in the books I read had jobs.
-Except Sherlock Holmes – and even then he was kind of freelance.
+None of the characters that I liked, in the books I read, had jobs.
+Except Sherlock Holmes – and even he was kind of freelance.